sarinabloodgood/hiring-engineers/answers.md

 The collection interval can be configured without modifying the Python check file.
 To do this, set the collection interval in the YAML file as noted aboved instead of configuring the interval in the Python file.

 ## Visualizing Data
 To create a dashboard with a timeseries widget, import that Datadog API and define the timeseries widget.
-In the example, we set the metric used in our custom agent check to be visualized as a timeseries.
+In this example we set the metric used in our custom agent check to be visualized as a timeseries.
 We also used the anomoly function in a timeseries to show the number of MongoDB update operations per second.
+You can choose any widget type that is best for visualizing the metrics you need to visualize.

 ```Python
 from datadog import initialize, api